The hexose monophosphate shunt

 While the HMS is the major source of NADPH in most tissues, some other pathways contribute to the supply, particularly in tissues that synthesize fatty acids or sterols.

 The shuttle shown here reuses most elements of the one that moves oxaloacetate from the mitochondria to the cytosol for gluconeogenesis (see slide 7.4.1, which also shows how to balance the transport of phosphate).
 However, in the final step of the shuttle considered here, cytosolic malate is not converted to oxaloacetate but is instead decarboxylated by malic enzyme, which generates NADPH; the pyruvate that is left over can reenter the mitochondria.

 On the mitochondrial side, the shuttle consumes one equivalent of NADH and ATP each.
 The ATP drives the carboxylation of pyruvate, which is reverted by malic enzyme.
-Assuming that malic enzyme can recover the full free energy acquired from ATP during carboxylation and apply it toward the reduction of NADP+, the enzyme should indeed be able to raise the ratio of cytosolic NADPH to NADP+ to beyond that of NAD by the factor of 105 explicated in slide 9.3.1.
+Assuming that malic enzyme can recover the full free energy acquired from ATP during carboxylation and apply it toward the reduction of NADP+, the enzyme should indeed be able to raise the ratio of cytosolic NADPH to NADP+ to beyond that of NAD by the factor of 105 explicated in section 9.3.1.
 While this assumption may be a bit optimistic, it is also not strictly necessary, since the [NADH]/[NAD+] ratio is significantly higher in the mitochondria than in the cytosol, which helps push the cycle in the indicated direction.
-Overall, the participation of ATP in this cycle accounts for the difference in concentration and free energy between NADPH and NADH discussed in the preceding slide.
+Overall, the participation of ATP in this cycle accounts for the difference in concentration and free energy between NADPH and NADH discussed above.